Carseldine suburb profile

 Carseldine rental market trends

-The rental market in Carseldine has shown moderate growth, with house rents increasing by 1.4% over the past year to $710 per week, while unit rents have seen a more significant rise of 6.7% to $640 per week.
-This steady demand highlights Carseldine as a stable choice for renters and investors seeking consistent returns in a well-connected suburb.
+The rental market in Carseldine has experienced steady growth, with house rents increasing by 7.9% over the past year to $750 per week, while unit rents have risen by 7.8% to $620 per week.
+This consistent upward trend reflects the suburb's appeal, supported by its convenient location and ongoing development, making it an attractive option for both renters and investors.

 Suburbs near Carseldine